NAIST-SE/PNG-BRIDGES/index.md

 **Second International Workshop on BRIdging the Divides with Globally Engineered Software (BRIDGES2023)**

-### 12th - 14th Sept.
-2023
+## Theme:

-## Theme: Pathways for Tech Employment, Competency, and Global Engagement from a Papua New Guinea Perspective
-After the pandemic!
+**Pathways for Tech Employment, Competency, and Global Engagement from a Papua New Guinea Perspective** After the pandemic!
 This year theme of the Workshop is "Pathways for Tech, Big Tech, and Start-up Employment, Competency, and Global Engagement from a Papua New Guinea Perspective"
 In this digital age of Artifical Inteligence (AI) in the cyberspace, emerging societies like Papua New Guinea have an opportunity to overcome the geographic, and social boundaries to engage with the global market.For this workshop, our idea is to bring experts and rising stars to the country to discuss the state of art.

 ### Four International Speakers
+This year we have four interesting talks that cover different aspects of Software Engineering.

 - Coding in the Real World: Teaching Programming Through Open Source Collaboration
 - Towards Privacy Preserving Cross Project Defect Prediction with Federated Learning
 - Diversity and Inclusion: Societal considerations for future AI use​